From The Common People

 - New Labour was formed by the right wing clique of the Labour party taking control and baptizing themselves the reborn "New Labour".
 Thereafter they competed equally with Conservatives on right-wing turf.
 They disavowed and disempowered their founding fathers, the Trades Unions; persecuted any of their own members who strayed back across the centrist divide; dragged the UK into a succession of tinsel-painted foreign regime changes which invariably ruined the countries they simplistically claimed to be saving; and finally became ungovernable when an accidental reversion threw up a genuine charismatic Labour party leader in the shape of Jeremy Corbyn.
 The country no longer has a credible left wing Labour party seeking a mandate to govern.

-- The Conservative party has not always been a party of the right, but it's hard to imagine it every regaining the centre ground from its current place in the political spectrum.
-Since the passing of Disraeli it has been the party of aristocracy, the upper class, old money, new money, entrepreneurs, and diehard international isolationists keen to eliminate inward migration.
+- The Conservative party has not always been a party of the right, but it's hard to imagine it ever regaining the centre ground from its current place in the political spectrum.
+Since the passing of Disraeli it has been the party of aristocracy, the upper class, money, old money, new money, entrepreneurs, and diehard international isolationists keen to eliminate inward migration.
 There was a brief period in the 1970s when the country was run by Labour-Conservative consensus, the parties alternating in government but leaving intact the progress made by their predecessor.
 That notion died with the advent of Thatcherism and would now appear impossible.

 - There was once a centrist party which for the last hundred years systematically shrank to impotent invisibility.
 The party never survived the divisive natures of Gladstone and Lloyd George.
-Respect was paid by reasonable people to Jo Grimond, all of which evaporated as the train-wreck of Jeremy Thorpe's political career inexorably played out in the courts and the pages of Private Eye.
+Due respect was paid by reasonable people to Jo Grimond, all of which evaporated as the train-wreck of Jeremy Thorpe's political career inexorably played out in the courts and on the pages of Private Eye.
 Since then Liberals have been pawns on the national chessboard, none more so than Nick Clegg who ended up carrying the can for David Cameron's maladministration after their coalition of 2010.

 - The Common People is not left-wing.
 We have no problem with a few people getting extremely rich from capitalist enterprise.
 But we will not tolerate anyone at the bottom end of society having too few resources to live the best they can.
 The quality of life in this country is not defined by the glamour of the wealthy.
 To quote Nelson Mandela, "A nation should not be judged by how it treats its highest citizens, but its lowest ones”.
 Everyone should have a sufficiency, on top of which they may choose to earn more.
 The pervasive existence of present-day wage slavery is abhorrent.
 People will work at jobs they find satisfy their desires, either to gain skills or to benefit society or to generate wealth.
 These are not left-wing aspirations, they are central existential planks to any self-respecting nation.
 These are fundamentals which will inform all of our policies in government.